pg94au/2BitBlaster/README.md

 ![AWS Deployment Diagram](/docs/2-Bit-Blaster-AWS-Deployment.svg)

 As depicted, all of the static files related to the site are hosted from an S3 bucket.
-High scores are managed an AWS Lambda function which maintains the high score in a file in an S3 bucket, and is triggered via an HTTP API Gateway.
+High scores are managed by an AWS Lambda function which maintains the high score in a file in another S3 bucket, and is triggered via an HTTP API Gateway.
 Both the static site and high score endpoint are exposed as origins defined in a CloudFront CDN.